kamranayub/kamranayub.github.io/source/_posts/2016-04-21-ludum-dare-35-game-jam.markdown

 ## Think and work in the abstract until the theme reveals itself

 This experience also reinforces the value of *focusing on the mechanics first* rather than theming right away.
 One of the first things we did Saturday was design the spaceship!
 Instead, we should have focused on the mechanical ideas abstractly and *then* let the theme reveal itself.
 By using abstract design first, our minds could have been able to make connections faster to think of a consistent theme.
 When you're looking and playing with grey boxes, it becomes easier to imagine what the game might be like.
-When we decided to do art first, we pigeon-holed **our minds** into believing the final game needed to be space-themed rather than it being open-ended.
+When we decided to do art first, we pigeon-holed **our brains** into believing the final game needed to be space-themed rather than it being open-ended.

 If we had decided on a more consistent theme before we started development, we could have probably done even more by the end of the jam.
 When we designed [Sweep Stacks](http://playsweepstacks.com), we knew exactly what the mechanics would be--so the theme was evident and we had scoped it to what we could finish in a jam.
+Sometimes what can help (and we didn't necessarily do this in this jam) is to write on a board the mechanics you want, then try to come up with creative ways they tie together.
+Don't spend too much time on one idea--someone should say let's move on and the group discusses a different idea entirely.
+This way, you can kind of avoid designing yourself into a corner by exploring all sorts of other ideas and how they relate to the mechanics you want.

 Only by a lucky burst of creativity, "Ship Shape" became Hexshaper and turned out to be even better than we first thought.